 BAIDU SEARCH ADVERTISING

-Google is blocked in China and in China Baidu is the most popular search engine.
+Google is blocked in China and Baidu is the most popular search engine in China.
 In the google world some of the most important elements are “Google ads, landing page, contact form” and in Baidu it is not that different but still different enough that you need to make some adjustments.
 Think about building the account from the ground with basic marketing plan first and then the Baidu account structure.
 Due to differences in language and the technical aspects of Baidu SEM, this way you avoid simple translation from English which will not give the optimal campaigns.
 When building campaign in China ensure that you do it at least a month ahead as it takes a week or two to setup an account in Baidu and then you need to plan the actual campaigns.

 ZHIHU FOR B2B MARKETING